juliogez/juliogomeztm/README.md

 # juliogomeztm portfolio
-simple minimal website using html5 and css3
+simple minimal responsive website using html5 and css3